Why is it septic shock important?

-In a healthy body, cells are perfused with blood being routed through the local capillary beds.
+In a healthy body, cells are perfused with blood being routed through the local capillary bed.
 The capillary blood delivers oxygen and nutrients to cells and carries away cellular waste products.
-During septic shock, capillary bed blood flow is disrupted by the presence of infection.
-Septic shock is a serious condition, defined by the body’s inability to respond to fluid replacement.
+During septic shock, capillary bed blood flow is disrupted.
 If this condition persists, cells begin to die from lack of oxygen – ultimately leading to organ failure or death.